Notes on rate equations in nonlinear continuum mechanics: Continuum Mechanics

 \begin{remaAu} It should be emphasized that associated tensors are different objects.
 For brevity, however, the same name is used for all of them; e.g.~all $\bs{C}$, $\bs{C}^\flat$, and $\bs{C}^\sharp$ denote the right Cauchy-Green tensor.
-Note that $\bs{C}^\flat$ plays a role of a material metric induced by the spatial metric $\bs{g}$ through the configuration $\varphi$. \end{remaAu}
+We note that, given a configuration $\varphi$, the tensor $\bs{C}^\flat$ plays a role of a material metric induced by the spatial metric $\bs{g}$, whereas $\bs{c}^\flat$ plays a role of a spatial metric induced by the material metric $\bs{G}$.
+Quite recently, Fiala \cite{Fia2011} and Kolev and Desmorat \cite{Klv2024} have brought the significance of $\bs{C}^\flat$ and $\bs{c}^\flat$ in the theory of finite deformations and the definition of objective rates into focus. \end{remaAu}

 \begin{defAu} If $\varphi:\mathcal{B}\rightarrow\mathcal{S}$ is a regular configuration, then the deformation gradient has a unique \emph{right polar decomposition} $\bs{F}=\bs{R}\cdot\bs{U}$, and a unique \emph{left polar decomposition} $\bs{F}=\bs{V}\!\cdot\!\bs{R}$.
 The two-point tensor $\bs{R}(X):T_X\mathcal{B}\rightarrow T_{x}\mathcal{S}$, where $x=\varphi(X)$, includes the rotatory part of the deformation and is proper orthogonal, that is, $\bs{R}^{-1}=\bs{R}^{\mathrm{T}}$ resp.~$\det\bs{R}=+1$.
 The \emph{right stretch tensor} $\bs{U}(X):T_X\mathcal{B}\rightarrow T_X\mathcal{B}$ and the \emph{left stretch tensor} $\bs{V}(x):T_x\mathcal{S}\rightarrow T_x\mathcal{S}$ are symmetric and positive definite for every $X\in\mathcal{B}$ and $x\in\mathcal{S}$, respectively. \end{defAu}